quixio/quix-streams/docs/api-reference/python/quixstreams.md

 - `cancellation_token` - An optional CancellationToken to abort the application run with.
 - `before_shutdown` - An optional function to call before shutting down the application.
+- `subscribe` - Whether the consumer defined should be automatically subscribed to start receiving messages

 <a id="quixstreams.app.App.get_state_manager"></a>